whorka/blog/_posts/2012-02-08-apache-mod_fastcgi-suexec-php-apc-rhel.md

 # {{ page.title }}

-[A pull request](https://github.com/repoforge/rpms/pull/165) is pending for repoforge to update their mod_fastcgi package, so as soon as this is processed, enabling this should now be as simple as:
+An selinux module for mod_fastcgi is now in repoforge, so enabling this should now be as simple as:

 * Install requisite packages:
   * rpmforge-release from <http://repoforge.org/use/>